Every Ridley Scott Movie Ranked From Worst To Best

 5. The Last Duel (2021)

 Ridley Scott is wrong to blame millennials for the failure of "The Last Duel."
 However, he should be blaming someone because it is legitimately one of his best films, and it deserves so much better than the lukewarm and often borderline hostile reception it received.
-In a "Rashomon" style narrative, "The Last Duel" tells the story of the final royally sanctioned duel to take place in France which was fought to determine the authenticity of a rape claim made by a French gentlewoman named Marguerite de Carrouges (Jodie Comer).
+In a "Rashomon" style narrative, "The Last Duel" tells the story of the final royally sanctioned duel to take place in France which was fought to determine the authenticity of a sexual assault claim made by a French gentlewoman named Marguerite de Carrouges (Jodie Comer).

 We see the events first from the perspective of her stubborn, rash husband Jean (Matt Damon), then as witnessed by her alleged rapist Jacques Le Gris (Adam Driver), and finally we hear the truth from Marguerite herself.
 The subtle variations between these interlocking narratives do much to explore the injustices of man's perception of woman, and Jodie Comer's expressive face makes obvious what the men in her life choose to ignore.
-It's a smart, nuanced piece that has been done a great disservice by being written off as merely a story about rape.
+It's a smart, nuanced piece that has been done a great disservice by being written off as merely a story about sexual assault.

 4. Thelma & Louise (1991)